 - Indoor and outdoor play areas for children and families who need wellness space

-- Rooftop and street level green space for play and recuperation
+- Green space for play and recuperation

 This plan involves a capital campaign to fund the construction of the expansion.
 Philanthropy also represents a critical portion of our current operating budget, thus the Campaign will also provide funding for an endowment to secure the future stability of the larger House with increased operational costs.
 Our capital campaign addresses $16.5 million construction cost of an expanded facility.